webnami-dev/webnami/README.md

 ### Pages Folder

-- Add static pages (like About, Contact) in `pages/` as Markdown (`.md`) files only.
-- Example: `pages/about.md`
+- Only `pages/about.md` is allowed for the about page
+- Do not add additional page files - only the about page is supported

 ### Posts Folder

-- Create blog posts in `posts/` using Markdown (`.md`) files only.
+- Create blog posts in `posts/` using Markdown (`.md`) files only
+- Use the command `npm run post "Your Post Title"` to generate new posts automatically
 - Each post must start with frontmatter.
-See [Frontmatter Reference](#frontmatter-reference) for details.

 ### custom.css

 - Customize your site's look by editing `custom.css` in the project root.
-- Override colors for both light and dark themes (primary, background, content, accent, and footer colors)
+- Override colors for both light and dark modes (primary, background, content, accent, and footer colors)

 ---